Lifestyle and home remediesBy Mayo Clinic Staff

-Keeping track and measuring correctly
+Keep track and measure correctly

-If you or your child is following a low-phenylalanine diet, you'll need to keep records of the amount of phenylalanine eaten every day to be sure you're sticking to the specific, individualized dietary guidelines recommended by your dietitian.
+If you or your child is following a low-phenylalanine diet, you'll need to keep records of the food eaten every day to be sure you're sticking to the specific, individualized dietary guidelines recommended by your dietitian.

-To do so, use a food diary or computer program that lists the amount of phenylalanine in baby foods, solid foods, PKU formulas, and common baking and cooking ingredients.
+Food diaries or computer programs are available that list the amount of phenylalanine in baby foods, solid foods, PKU formulas, and common baking and cooking ingredients.

 Buying some of the many low-protein products, such as low-protein pasta, rice, flour and bread, which are available through specialty food retailers, may add variety to your diet.

-You can transform the same basic lower phenylalanine vegetables into a whole menu of different dishes, using a little creativity — and a lot of seasonings.
+Talk with your dietitian to find out how you can be creative with foods, to help stay on track.
+For example, you can transform the same basic lower phenylalanine vegetables into a whole menu of different dishes, using a little creativity — and a lot of seasonings.
 Herbs and flavorings low in phenylalanine can pack a flavorful punch.
 Just remember to measure and count every ingredient and adjust ideas to your individualized diet.

 - Phenylketonuria.
 Genetics Home Reference. http://ghr.nlm.nih.gov/condition=phenylketonuria.
 Accessed Oct.
-6, 2011.
+12, 2014.